Hoffman, Lillian, 1913-1996

 Overview (44) file folders include: ''Exodus'' publication; ''Hadassah''; American publications; Miscellaneous publications; Soviet jewry; Individual POC files; Soviet prisoners of conscience; Assorted people; Assorted biographies; Newspaper clippings.

 Overview Collection contains books and videos, related to Lillian Hoffman from 1960 through 2014.
 Lillian Hoffman was a founding and active member of the Colorado Commitee of Concern for Soviet Jewry.
 She began public Jewish protests in Denver and was the first to speak to a Soviet Jewish prisoner.

-Overview Soviet Jews who wanted to emigrate from the Soviet Union were known as "refuseniks."
-American Jewish students formed the Student Struggle for Soviet Jewry (SSSJ) in 1964 and the American Jewish Committee on Soviet Jewry (AJCSI) was also organized that year.
+Overview Soviet Jews who wanted to emigrate from the Soviet Union were known as "Refuseniks."
+American Jewish students formed the Struggle for Soviet Jewry (SSSJ) in 1964 and the American Jewish Committee on Soviet Jewry (AJCSI) was also organized that year.
 Rabbi Samuel Adelman, rabbi of the BMH synagogue, spoke at Temple Emanuel and urged the liberal congregation to help Soviet Jews.
-Rabbi Raymond Zwerin, Sheldon Steinhauser, and Lillian Hoffman formed what became the Colorado Committee of...
+Rabbi Raymond Zwerin, Sheldon Steinhauser, and Lillian Hoffman formed what became the Colorado Committee of Concern for...

 Dates: 1929-1996; Majority of material found within 1968-1978

 Overview Various materials related to the general public's committee on Soviet Jewry.

 Overview Various materials related to the Committee for the Release of Soviet Jewry Prisoners.